 Last Thursday I carried a stack of them into a meeting and revealed that each one was an author’s “life message.”
-The fruit of decades of careful study and experience.
+The fruit of careful study and decades of experience.
 Masterpieces and treasures.

 I’m glad I read this.
 Here’s why . . .